rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

    component.

-   The ``"<CODE BEGINS>"`` tag SHOULD be followed by a string identifying the file name specified in Section 5.2 of {{!RFC7950}}.
+   The ``"<CODE BEGINS>"`` tag SHOULD be followed by a string identifying the file name specified in {{Section 5.2 of !RFC7950}}.
 The name string form that includes the revision date SHOULD be used.
 The revision date MUST match the date used in the most recent revision of the module.